alexzaitsev/apk-dependency-graph/README.md

 Here the sample of good architecture with low class coupling:
 ![Good sample](image-good-example.jpg)

-And this one reminds a spaghetti:
+And this one looks like a spaghetti:
 ![Good sample](image-bad-example.jpg)

 Does your project look like the first or the second picture? :)